omarsmak/kafka-consumer-lag-monitoring/README.md

 * The further the lag from 0, the less confidence we are on processing messages nearer to real-time.
 Therefore, it _could_ indicate that our consumers are not processing messages in a healthy manner.

 ### Supported Kafka Versions
-Since this client uses Kafka Admin Client and Kafka Consumer client version of *2+*, therefore this client supportes Kafka brokders from version **0.10.2+**.
+Since this client uses Kafka Admin Client and Kafka Consumer client version of *2+*, therefore this client supportes Kafka brokers from version **0.10.2+**.

 ## Features
 * Rich metrics that show detailed consumer lags on both levels, on the **consumer group level** and on the **consumer member level** for more granularity.